ZupIT/beagle-docs/content/en/docs/Tutorials/Test/_index.md

 ### Step 3: Select the component

 Here, the test will click on a textfield component (located from its text).
-The component is a menu item, and it was already loaded in the previous step.
+The component is a menu item and it was already loaded in the previous step.

 ```Kotlin
 public BeagleTest clickOnText(final String text) {